racedisparityaudit/ethnicity-facts-and-figures-manual/source/architecture-partials/architecture.md

 1. **Review app** When a pull request is opened on the Publisher in GitHub the tests are run and a review app is created in Heroku.
-   Review apps get a database copied from the Staging database, but with a reduced number of topics and measure pages (review app databases are currently limited by Heroku to 10,000 rows, so we can't use a full copy).
+   Review apps get a database copied from the Staging database, but with at most two measure pages per subtopic (review app databases are currently limited by Heroku to 10,000 rows, so we can't use a full copy).

 2. **Staging** When a pull request is merged into the `master` branch the tests are run again and the latest `master`